Research

 M. Clifford, Circumcision: Its advantages and how to perform it, London, Churchill, 1893, pp. 6-8

 It was one of many Victorian myths about sexuality that boys got into the habit of masturbation as a result of discomfort ("irritation") caused by "secretions" under the foreskin, rather than for the more obvious reason that playing with their penises, particularly if they were still covered with the sensitive tissue that was removed by circumcision, was highly pleasurable.
 It is interesting to note that Australia's leading intellectual champion of routine circumcision today subscribes to this myth, simultaneously admitting his concurrence with nineteenth century arguments for circumcision, yet denying that the desire to discourage masturbation was one of them.
-Brian Morris writes:

 "The concept … that circumcision was used in this era to prevent masturbation is in fact a falsehood that has been promoted by anti-circumcision groups.
 The real reason was that it prevented smegma, itching and so on, and thus stopped males scratching their genitalia.
 The fact that such excessive attention to a penis to relieve the irritation might have led to arousal and thus masturbation was purely coincidental.
 The Victorians cited many of the same medical conditions associated with uncircumcised penises as do people today."
+(Brian Morris, In favour of circumcision, Sydney, UNSW Press, 1999, p.
+57)

 It's almost a paraphrase of Clifford (and dozens of other anti-masturbation fanatics).
 Professor Morris's reference to "excessive attention to a penis" suggests that he disapproves of masturbation as much as the Victorians themselves.
 It is strange that he then denies Clifford's conclusion that circumcision promotes chastity.
+And it's odd how the level of literacy among circumcision advocates has not improved much over the century.

 A British doctor, 1900